jasonyueyang/mac-dev-setup/README.md

   * [iTerm 2](https://www.iterm2.com)
   * [Skype](http://www.skype.com)

-> :bulb: To run Code directldsy from command line, you can add the following to your .bashrc file.
-Then you can run Code with somethig like `code foo.txt`.
+> :bulb: To run Code directly from command line, you can add the following to your .bashrc file.
+Then you can run Code with something like `code foo.txt`.
 ```
 code () { VSCODE_CWD="$PWD" open -n -b "com.microsoft.VSCode" --args $* ;}
 ```